isaacnmm/pestpolicy-hugo2XX/content/posts/can-lizards-swim/index.md

 The Lizard is able to move vertically upward while using the font legs/limbs, which acts as flippers.
 The dorsal protrusion found at the back of the lizards help them from rolling sideways while swimming.
 They also acts as breakers for the sea/ocean current which may alter lizards movement.

-The Iguana, Bearded dragon, Komodo dragon and Asian water monitor lizards are known to swim deep in the sea or ocean waters in search of food.�Once the lizard gets its tail detached, it may not be possible to swim well and may get drowned in most cases.
+The Iguana, Bearded dragon, Komodo dragon and Asian water monitor lizards are known to swim deep in the sea or ocean waters in search of food.Once the lizard gets its tail detached, it may not be possible to swim well and may get drowned in most cases.

 Related:
 [Do Lizards Have Bones?](https://pestpolicy.com/do-lizards-have-bones/)